Engineering Robust Intelligence in AI Collectives

 Deadlock Resolution: When the Arbitration Layer fails to resolve conflicts, the human steps in with meta-cognitive capabilities - understanding not just what the agents disagree about, but why their reasoning frameworks are incompatible.

-This human-AI partnership ensures that machine governance remains aligned with human values while leveraging collective artificial intelligence at scale.
+This human-AI partnership ensures that machine governance remains aligned with human values while using the full computational reach of the collective.

 Ethical Dimensions and Systemic Risks